For a fully comprehensive guide on CNC machining, check out of CNC Machining Guide.

 Aluminium is the most commonly used material in CNC milling processes due to its machinability, workability and versatility.
 It also provides a modest strength-to-weight ratio.

 Aluminium 7075 is a high-grade metal with excellent strength.
-However, its strength can make it more difficult to produce designs with more complexity.
-Al7075 is ideal for CNC machined parts which require sustained durabilities such as frames within the automobile and aerospace industries.
-Al7075 has great properties such as ductility, toughness, high strength with good resistance to fatigue.
-This means it is a very common material choice for high-stress structural components in aerospace.
+However, its strength can make it more challenging to produce designs with more complexity.
+Al7075 is ideal for CNC machined parts which require sustained durabilities, such as frames within the automobile and aerospace industries.
+Al7075 has great properties such as ductility, toughness, high strength with good fatigue resistance.
+This means it is a common material choice for high-stress structural components in aerospace.

-Aluminium 6061 however, has far better workability and is generally considered to be an economical grade.
+Aluminium 6061, however, has far better workability and is generally considered to be an economical grade.
 It has good atmospheric corrosion resistance but low resistance to corrosion from chemicals.
 Al6061 is the most commonly used aluminium grade and is ideal for automobile parts, frames and much more.
-Aluminium 6061 is generally seen as a general-purpose aluminium, with good strength to weight ratio, and good machinability.
-However, it has poor corrosion resistance when exposed to saltwater and is not as strong as other aluminium alloys that are required for more demanding applications.
+Aluminium 6061 is generally seen as a general-purpose aluminium, with good strength to weight ratio and good machinability.
+However, when exposed to saltwater, it has poor corrosion resistance and is not as strong as other aluminium alloys required for more demanding applications.

-Magnesium AZ31: Although aluminium has a good strength-to-weight ratio, AZ31 can be up to 35% lighter whilst maintaining the same strength.
+Magnesium AZ31: Although aluminium has an excellent strength-to-weight ratio, AZ31 can be up to 35% lighter whilst maintaining the same strength.
 As you can imagine, this means it is also higher on the price scale.
-Lightweight and durable, AZ31 is great for use in aircraft components, power tools and laptops.
+Lightweight and durable, AZ31 is great for aircraft components, power tools and laptops.
 However, despite good workability, it does have some flammable properties.

-Brass is extremely versatile and is commonly used in plumbing systems.
-It also tends to be used in musical instruments as well as cosmetic applications and home decor.
+Brass is highly versatile and is commonly used in plumbing systems.
+It also tends to be used in musical instruments and cosmetic applications, and home decor.
 This is because it is highly workable and can achieve an extremely high polish, making it aesthetically pleasing.
 In addition to this, it is naturally resistant to saltwater corrosion and is devoid of flammable properties.
 Brass is also used for electronic hardware, commercial fittings and aerospace parts.
 As it is a copper-zinc alloy, brass does not become brittle at low temperatures.
 It is a great choice for pipe fittings, with excellent thermal conductivity, and its attractive colour options make it a popular option for products that require a high-quality finish.
 Brass is also one of the easiest metals to CNC Machine.

 Carbon Steel 1045

 EN 1045 steel is highly workable and particularly suitable for welding.
-This steel grade shows high levels of strength and tends to be more economical than stainless steel.
-Much like stainless steel 303, it is often used for gears, nuts and other resilient mechanical parts.
-It is a good steel for applications requiring greater strength or hardness requirements, such as shafts, axles, bolts and studs.
+This steel grade shows high strength levels and tends to be more economical than stainless steel.
+Like stainless steel 303, it is often used for gears, nuts and other resilient mechanical parts.
+It is a good steel for applications requiring greater strength or hardness, such as shafts, axles, bolts and studs.